BAFurtado/PapersGlobber/README.md

 3. Run `run_translator.sh`
    1. You will turn on the server, run the queries to the server, and kill the server

-#### TODOs: we might wanna check zotero-translators export capabilities
+#### TODOs: we might want to check zotero-translators export capabilities